 That matters for enterprises and end users across South Asia and the emerging markets corridor because the global market will be driven by developing markets across South Asia and Africa.” according to Global Industry Analysts.

-“Few, if any, can match our collection of assets across that corridor,” said Bill Barney, Global Cloud Xchange CEO.
+“Few, if any, can match our collection of assets across that corridor,” said Bill Barney, former Global Cloud Xchange CEO.

 And assets now matter, for after several eras where computing operations increasingly were dispersed and decentralized, the era of cloud computing–while supporting remote access for most applications–is built on a new degree of server concentration inside data centers that increasingly feature co-located application provider operations, and multiple ways for wide area networks to interconnect.